 The above images were found here, on an ancient Angelfire site (yes, Angelfire!).
 There’s not a lot of information to go off of except that these apparently came from phanstamsend.com, a site which is no longer in existence.
 It’s hard to tell if these are in fact legit storyboard concepts, but I’m willing to believe they are.
+UPDATE — It’s been confirmed that these illustrations are official, and were created by concept artist Justin Zaharczuk.
 The images depicted certainly call to mind the “Titty Sentinels” we ultimately got in Phantasm IV: Oblivion.

 Phantasm was no Nightmare on Elm Street or Friday the 13th.
 While the original film made 12 million off a budget of only 300k, the returns on the sequels were much less.
 So, the idea of a big budget (for Phantasm anyway) return to the big screen was a hard pill for executives to swallow.
 Ultimately, Hollywood just didn’t seem that interested, and Coscarelli got tired of waiting.
 That’s where Phantasm IV: Oblivion comes in.